sagar1024/NeuroDetect-Object-Detection/README.md

 View detections in real-time, with bounding boxes drawn on detected objects.

 Download detection data as a CSV file for further analysis.

-#### Image Mode:

-Upload an image file.

-Perform object detection for selected classes.

-Visualize results directly on the dashboard.

 ## Dashboard Features: